marcellohro-hub/Fraud_detection/README.md

 The business case uses dataset from this kaggle webpage: https://www.kaggle.com/ntnu-testimon/paysim1

-To not clog the notebook, it has the been divided in 4 parts:
+To not clog the notebook, I divided the analysis in 4 parts:

 ## Part1:
 in this part I sampled the data to reduce computational cost and completed the analysis until Exploratory Data Analysis (EDA) and feature engineering.
-Note the interest choice to cap the outliers and use logarithmic transformation on the continuous data.
 ## Part2:
 Realizing that fraud only happens with transfer types Transfer and Cash_out, I eliminated every sample containing other types of transfer and repeated the steps of part 1 to see what changes with data sampled this way.
+Furthermore I tested various balancing algortihms and continuous data variable transformations to see whats is more adequate to this dataset.
 ## Part3:
-This part is focused on selecting the best Machine Learning model.
-I tried several models and undersampling techniques.
-Surprisingly undersample didnt show a significant increase in accuracy.
-The best model was random forest with data unbalanced.
+In this part I applied a feature selector algorithm to select the best features (boruta).
+Next I focused on selecting the best Machine Learning model.
+I tried several models combining with various undersampling techniques.
+Surprisingly undersampling didnt show a significant increase in accuracy.
+The final choice was random forest with data unbalanced.
 After selecting the best model I tuned it with random search techniques.
 Note that I don't have computational resource to conduct this part without sampling this dataset.
 ## Part4:
-Finally with the final model chosen and tuned, I used it on the full dataset.
+Finally with the final model chosen and tuned I used it on the full dataset.
 The model had the following performance:

 **Final result:**
 * Balanced Accuracy: 0.998765